-If you want to learn a bit more about several common causes of oral pain, keep reading!
+If you want to learn more about several common causes of oral pain, keep reading!

 1. Grinding Teeth

 Did you know that an estimated 8% of adults grind their teeth at night?
 Others grind them during the day because of stress.
-Teeth grinding can cause a lot of tooth and jaw pain and even long-term dental damage.
+Teeth grinding can cause tooth and jaw pain and even long-term dental damage.